JLukassen/install_tinymix_utility/README.md

 * If you don't have such custom recovery, make full system and data backup or at least vendor backup.

 ### Installation instructions:
-* Flash module in Magisk, Kernelsu, Apatch, and reboot system.
+* Flash module in Apatch and reboot system.
-* From root directory, you can also run $> zip -r -T tinymix.zip * and create your own flashable zip
+* From root directory, you can run '$> zip -r -T tinymix.zip *' to create your own flashable zip

 ### Troubleshooting:
 * If bootloop happen, reboot into recovery and disable module.
 Use recovery with the manager of Magisk modules, such as the last version of Orangefox.